Another email from HR.

 A lot of us early adopter types may do this already, but why not formalize it a bit?
 That way you could make it a goal and then communicate with the rest of your teammates about what’s happening.

-Adding new tools to your skill set will help you further along in your career, especially at other jobs that may use a wide variety of tools.
+Adding knowledge of different kinds of project management software to your skill set will help you further along in your career, especially at other jobs that may use a wide variety of tools.
+For example, if you use Agile project management, why not consider familiarizing yourself with a tool like ClickUp?
+It’s like having multiple tools built into one 😉

 3. Improve your public speaking and presentations